 His main clinical interests are the shoulder, neck and back.
 He has completed the following courses since joining our team:

-Sunny has had an active involvement in our in-house education recently lectured to the group about entrapment neuropathies such as carpal tunnel syndrome and sciatica.
 He has excellent communication skills and has rapidly become one of our most popular therapist.
 His second language is Punjabi, and he is happy to see patients from the Indian community.